goatshriek/stumpless/README.md

 There are a few options based on your level of experience and familiarity with making contributions.

-The first option if you're looking for a way to contribute is to browse the list of issues that are marked with the label
-[good first issue](https://github.com/goatshriek/stumpless/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+The first option is to browse the list of issues that are marked with the label [good first issue](https://github.com/goatshriek/stumpless/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
 These issues are selected to be a small but meaningful amount of work, and include details on the general approach that you can take to complete them.
 They are a great place to start if you are just looking to test the waters of this project or open source contribution in general.

-More experienced developers are invited to look at the full list of issues on the project, as well as the project [roadmap](https://github.com/goatshriek/stumpless/blob/latest/docs/roadmap.md).
+More experienced developers may prefer to look at the full list of issues on the project, as well as the [roadmap](https://github.com/goatshriek/stumpless/blob/latest/docs/roadmap.md).
 If an item catches your interest, drop a comment in the existing issue or open a new one if it doesn't exist yet and state your intent to work on it so that others will have a way to know it is underway.

 Or perhaps you are just looking for a way to say thanks!
-If that's the case or you would prefer to drop me a private message, please feel free to do so in an [email](mailto:joelanderson333@gmail.com)!
+If that's the case, or if you have something that you would prefer to drop me a private message about, please feel free to do so in an [email](mailto:joelanderson333@gmail.com)!
 I'd love to hear your thoughts on the project or anything related to it.

 ## Further Documentation
 If you're curious about how something in stumpless works that isn't explained